FEADME: Fast Elliptical Accretion Disk Modeling Engine: Conclusions

 In this work we introduce {\feadme}, a new GPU-accelerated Python framework for modeling broad emission-line profiles using the relativistic elliptical accretion disk model of \citet{eracleous1995}.
 By coupling a fully differentiable forward model with modern Bayesian inference tools provided by {\jax} and {\numpyro}, {\feadme} enables efficient, large-sample modeling of disk-dominated Balmer-line emission in both AGN and TDEs.
 The flexibility and performance of this framework make it possible to conduct statistical rigorous, population-level comparisons of accretion-disk structure with uniform methodology.

 We applied {\feadme} to 237 AGN from the DPE sample of \citet{ward2024} and to a sample of five TDEs known to exhibit disk-like Balmer emission.
-For every object, we evaluated three physically motivated model families and selected the optimal one using approximate leave-one-out cross-validation.
+For every object, we evaluated three physically motivated model families and selected the optimal one using WAIC.
 The resulting posterior samples allowed us to reconstruct the distributions of disk geometry, kinematics, emissivity structure, and local broadening across both populations.

 Our main findings are as follows: